 Transcriptions can be made available on request.
 Please email the curatorial team at firstname.lastname@example.org for transcription copies.

-So in a way what became concrete, literally and figuratively, was the architecture of the court, the art collection, and the historical conversation that it brings to the fore about what we care for in South Africa today.
-Artists are part of the people.
-They're part of different economic, cultural and racial backgrounds.
+What became concrete, literally and figuratively, was the architecture of the court, the art collection, and the conversation that it brings to the fore.
 An important part of artists' work is the conversation: you have this conversation going on with all these artworks that are representative of South Africa, where we came from, where we came to.
-I think the court can be important, can have integrity and incredible judges and minds, but to pull people here it has to be beautiful and it has to be a place that people want to go to architecturally.
-This whole environment is incredible. (edited)
+I think the court can be important, can have integrity and incredible judges and minds, but to pull people here it has to be beautiful.
+(Edited)